Searching for the best multi-currency card in Singapore for 2026?

 Amaze

-Best for: Linking Mastercard credit/debit and InstaPoints
+Best for: Linking Mastercard credit/debit and earning InstaPoints

 What is Amaze?